Missing 14-year-old found safe, 28-year-old man being charged in Rowan County disappearance

 Felony arrest warrants were obtained for Kelly in relation to the case.

-Rowan County Sheriff’s Office detectives will transport both Lauren Haynes, and Kelly back to Rowan County to continue the investigation process into this case, to include interviews.
+Rowan County Sheriff’s Office detectives will transport both the teenager, and Kelly back to Rowan County to continue the investigation process into this case, to include interviews.

 Kelly was charged with indecent liberties with a minor and contributing to the delinquency of a minor upon his arrest.
 Additional charges for Kelly are probable moving forward.